 A “mindfulness” colleague of mine was recently offered a position to lead meditations on a mobile meditation bus in New York City.
 She brought her concerns to a group call.
 My first instinct was to plant that van right on Wall Street!
 Anything that gets these people to pause and de-stress can only benefit society.

-As this article details, Tricked out meditation studios on wheels are all the rage in relaxing on the go, to offer time-starved and stressed Americans a few minutes of calm and meditation instruction.
+As this article details, Tricked out meditation studios on wheels are all the rage in relaxing on the go, offer time-starved and stressed Americans a few minutes of calm and meditation instruction.
 Similar to food trucks, these mobile studios go directly to the consumer.

 Who can argue with that?
 In our fast-paced society, we are starved for stress-reduction tools and spaces to center ourselves and restore our humanity.